Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

-{\bf Predicted Convex Hulls.} Having analyzed the training and prediction errors associated with the robust and accurate potentials, let us examine the resulting convex hulls and investigate the structures that \PRAPs\ relaxed.
+Let us now examine the convex hulls and investigate the structures that \PRAPs\ relaxed with the robust and accurate potentials.
 Since optimization of random symmetric configurations is the first step in \CSP, we examined if the aforementioned workflow could discover lattices not found within \AFLOW\ whose energies lie on, or close to the convex hull.
 We filtered out the \AP\ predicted configurations that were within 50~meV/atom of the lowest energy structure for each composition and DFT-relaxed them via \AFLOW.
 The resulting geometries were then concatenated with the fully relaxed \AFLOW\ data to produce convex hulls, for different \MTP\ levels (Figure \ref{fig:cmow} and Figures S9 and S10).

 The data found within \AFLOW\ for the CHfTa, CHfZr, and CTaTi systems all contained multiple compounds on or near the convex hull with the M$_{1-x}$N$_x$C stoichiometry ($x=0.25, 0.33, 0.5, 0.67, 0.75$) (Figures S3-S13).
 Examination of these structures suggested that they could all be obtained via relaxation of metal-carbide rocksalt structures whose metal sites were decorated with two different types of atoms, as would be expected for a solid-solution.
 On the other hand, for the CMoW system, \AFLOW\ did not contain any ternary carbide phases with a Mo$_{1-x}$W$_x$C composition that were on the hull (Figure \ref{fig:cmow}).
 Unlike the cubic binary carbides comprised of metal atoms from group 5 or 6, isostructural MoC and WC (Figure \ref{fig:cmow_graph}(a)) adopt the hexagonal $P\bar{6}m2$ (\#187) spacegroup, suggesting that Mo$_{1-x}$W$_x$C stoichiometry structures would be hexagonal as well.
 Examination of a $Imm2$ symmetry Mo$_{0.5}$W$_{0.5}$C phase that was 17~meV/atom above the convex hull (teal dot in Figure \ref{fig:cmow}) showed that it could not be derived from a decoration of a hexagonal metal-carbide lattice.
 Instead, it was related to a high-pressure phase of GaAs (\AFLOW\ prototype \href{http://aflow.org/prototype-encyclopedia/AB_oI4_44_a_b}{AB$\_$oI4$\_$44$\_$a$\_$b}) where the Ga atoms were replaced by C, half of the As atoms were substituted by Mo, and the other half by W.